Many or all companies we feature compensate us. Compensation and editorial

 • Online access: In 2002, Nelnet began offering information about federal student loans, consolidation, and loan management on its website.
 This move made loan information and resources more accessible to borrowers, allowing them to make more informed decisions about their financial futures.

-• Expansion of services: Over time, Nelnet has evolved into one of the largest and most recognized federal loan servicers.
-Its services now extend beyond servicing loans to providing a wide range of resources for borrowers.
+• Expansion of services: Over time—and with the 2018 acquisition of top competitor Great Lakes—Nelnet has evolved into one of the largest and most recognized federal loan servicers.
+Its services now extend beyond servicing loans to providing borrowers a wide range of resources.
 These include extensive information on loan repayment options, financial literacy resources, and tools for tracking loan balances and payments.

 • Adaptation to federal policies: As federal policies have changed, so has Nelnet.
-For instance, the switch to direct lending by the federal government led Nelnet to adjust its services to meet the needs of a changing borrower population.
+For instance, the federal government’s switch to direct lending led Nelnet to adjust its services to meet the needs of a changing borrower population.

 Through this evolution, Nelnet has remained committed to supporting borrowers on their journey to loan repayment.
 These changes demonstrate Nelnet’s adaptability and commitment to serving borrowers’ needs.